Modern liberalism in the United States: Liberalism during the Cold War

-In some ways, this resembled what in other countries was referred to as social democracy; however, American liberals never widely endorsed nationalization of industry like European social democrats, instead favoring regulation for public benefit.
+In some ways, this resembled what in other countries was referred to as social democracy; however, American liberals never widely endorsed nationalization of industry like early European social democrats, instead favoring regulation for public benefit.
 In the 1950s and 1960s, both major American political parties included liberal and conservative factions.
 The Democratic Party included the Northern and Western liberals on one hand and the generally conservative Southern whites on the other.
 Difficult to classify were the Northern big city Democratic political machines.
 The urban machines had supported New Deal economic policies, but they faded with the coming of prosperity and the assimilation of ethnic groups.
 Nearly all collapsed by the 1960s in the face of racial violence in the cities The Republican Party included the moderate-to-liberal Wall Street and the moderate-to-conservative Main street.
 The more liberal wing, strongest in the Northeast, was far more supportive of New Deal programs, labor unions and an internationalist foreign policy.
 Support for anti-Communism sometimes came at the expense of civil liberties.
 For example, ADA co-founder and archetypal Cold War liberal Hubert Humphrey unsuccessfully sponsored in 1950 a Senate bill to establish detention centers where those declared subversive by the President could be held without trial.
 Nonetheless, liberals opposed McCarthyism and were central to McCarthy's downfall.

 In domestic policy during the Fifth Party System (1932–1966), liberals seldom had full control of government, but conservatives never had full control in that period either.
 According to Jonathan Bernstein, neither liberals nor Democrats controlled the House of Representatives very often from 1939 through 1957, although a 1958 landslide gave liberals real majorities in both houses of Congress for the first time in twenty years.
 However, Rules Committee reforms and others were carried out following this landslide as liberals saw that House procedures "still prevented them from using that majority".
 The conservative coalition was also important (if not dominant) from 1967 through 1974, although Congress had a liberal Democratic majority from 1985 to 1994.
 As also noted by Bernstein, "there have only been a handful of years (Franklin D. Roosevelt's first term, 1961–1966, Jimmy Carter's presidency, and the first two years of Clinton's and Barack Obama's presidencies) when there were clear, working liberal majorities in the House, the Senate and the White House".

+In Congress, during the Cold War period, Democrats were generally found to have more liberal voting records than their Republican counterparts.
+Based on 61 key votes, a study by the AFL-CIO Committee on Political Action of voting patterns in the House of Representatives from 1947 through 1960 gave Democrats on average a liberal score of 69.7%, compared with 23.9% for Republicans.